 Nicco's first book, The End of Big: How The Internet Makes David The New Goliath, was published by St. Martin's Press on April 23, 2013.
 In it, he explores the consequences of living in a socially-connected society, drawing upon his years of experience as an innovator in politics and technology.
-Nicco is also on the faculty at the Harvard Kennedy School where he teaches graduate-level classes on the internet and politics.
+For the last six years, Nicco has served on the faculty of the Harvard Kennedy School teaching graduate-level classes on the internet and politics.

 Born to Foreign Service parents, Nicco spent his early years in Asia and Africa before graduating from the College of William and Mary in Virginia with a bachelor's degree in government.
 He then worked for several high-profile advocacy organizations where he pioneered the use of social media as a galvanizing force for fundraising.
 As webmaster for Governor Howard Dean's 2004 presidential bid, Nicco and the campaign team popularized the use of technology and social media that revolutionized political fundraising and reshaped American politics.
 Subsequently, he co-founded Echo & Co.